 For temporary spousal support, many local courts generally use a formula to calculate the award amount.
 The formula may vary slightly from county to county.
 Check your local court’s rules or consult with a divorce attorney about how temporary alimony is calculated in your country.
 You can find your local county rules here.
 When calculating parties’ incomes, the judge usually goes back approximately 12 months.

-For long-term or permanent alimony orders, the judge cannot use a computer program to calculate the amount.
-California courts calculate the amount of alimony by looking to the set of factors listed in California Family Code section 4320, which include:
+For long-term or permanent alimony orders, California courts calculate the amount of alimony by looking to the set of factors listed in California Family Code section 4320, which include:

 - The length of the marriage or domestic partnership,